JimBell/DeepMirCut_Data/DeepMirCut_TrainTestSet_Generation/README.md

 # Details of generateTrainTestSets.sh Script

-generateTrainTestSets.sh downloads the hairpin fasta from miRBase and the organisms file and runs scripts to find all microRNAs with 2 products.
-The cd-hit command is used to filter these down to just microRNA within 80% identity with one another.
-The precursors identified by cd-hit are divided up by the type of organism.
-Precursor names from metazoan species are passed into a script called createTrainTestSets.pl which divides them up into the train, test, and validation sets.
+First, generateTrainTestSets.sh downloads the hairpin fasta and orgamisms file from miRBase.
+All microRNA's with less than 2 products are filtered out and the rest are processed with cd-hit in order to identify a set of microRNA that share at most 80% identity with other microRNAs in the set.
+Next, precursors from this set are divided up by the type of organism.
+Finally, createTrainTestSets.pl is used to divide the group of Metazoan precursors into train, test, and validation sets.

 ```sh
 $ wget ftp://mirbase.org/pub/mirbase/22/hairpin.fa.gz